Did Facebook Try to Destroy an Entire Industry?

 Guess how you could describe Facebook’s Libra cryptocurrency.
 Yes, that’s right, it’s a no-risk cryptocurrency that enables instant payments to anyone in the world.
 And you can see that because almost those exact words appear in the Libra White Paper published last week!

 Just over a year ago a friend of mine, Andrew Hamilton, told me of his plan to sue Facebook, Google and Twitter for billions of dollars in Australia.
 I laughed a little but then I listened.
 This was long before we knew Facebook was working on their own massive global cryptocurrency.
+Learn how to build own blockchain on substrate today.

 It turns out Andrew is a lawyer, originally from Australia, who was actively working in the cryptocurrency industry.
 He was personally affected by this advertising ban and he was in a position to know that Australia has laws against the exact actions these tech Goliaths took to destroy competition.